Christopher Lindsay, M.D.

 Radiology and Imaging

-The new MRI system offers a more comfortable exam for people weighing up to 550 pounds.
-The exam table height is lower so it is easier to get onto the MRI table without using a step stool.
-The wider bore design can help reduce any anxiety during the test because your head can remain outside the bore for many MRI exams.
+A wide-bore MRI system offers a more comfortable exam for people with wide shoulders or who weigh up to 550 pounds.
+The exam table height is lower, so it is easier to get onto the MRI table without using a step stool.
+The wider bore design can help reduce anxiety during the test because your head can remain outside the bore for many MRI exams.
 This helps make the MRI machine feel more open and helps lessen feelings of claustrophobia.